Gillibrand reasserts feminist mantle hoping for 2020 bump

 Georgia passed a law seeking to effectively ban abortions at around six weeks of pregnancy.

-The issue came up during the Fox News town hall too, when Gillibrand accused the network of running hours of coverage on “infanticide,” which she said doesn’t exist.
+The issue came up during the Fox News town hall, too, when Gillibrand accused the network of running hours of coverage on “infanticide,” which she said doesn’t exist.
 Wallace suggested that criticism wasn’t “frankly very polite when we’ve invited you to be here.”
-Gillibrand’s campaign has since begun selling $20 tote bags online emblazoned with, “Frankly, not very polite” in black and pink letters.
+Gillibrand’s campaign has since begun selling $20 tote bags online emblazoned with “Frankly, not very polite.”

+Associated Press writer Alexandra Jaffe contributed to this report from Des Moines, Iowa.